kinvolk/kube-spawn/README.md

 $ go get -d github.com/kinvolk/kube-spawn
 ```

-`kube-nspawn` will configure the networks it needs in `/etc/cni/net.d`.
+`kube-spawn` will configure the networks it needs in `/etc/cni/net.d`.

 ```
 # Build the tool